openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

   users are generally not familiar with this op and also the semantics are not intuitive.

-It is true that the `set_dimension_size` semantics allows making in-place updates.
+Benefit of the `set_dimension_size` op:

+Given that the runtime size argument of `set_dimension_size` op is required to be less than or equal to the static size or bound, compiler could separately track runtime size of the tensor and keep a buffer of fixed size according to the bound.
+This helps avoid any data movements for the `set_dimension_size` op at the cost of extra memory.
 However, compilers should be making the trade-off between copy and additional memory based on the hardware capabilities and not the frameworks.
 It is possible to lower slice op to `set_dimension_size` op easily but going in the other direction is tricky.
 That would require program analysis to make sure that the size of the buffer is not increased later on.

 ## Alternatives Considered

 ### Not having bounded type and/or set\_dimension\_size op

-Given the recommendation of using unbounded dynamism, could StableHLO just have a function attribute to store the input bounds instead of having bounded type and `set_dimension_size` op?
+Given the use of unbounded dynamism, could StableHLO just have a function attribute to store the input bounds instead of having bounded type and `set_dimension_size` op?
 This might be possible but this will pose significant challenges for existing users generating bounded programs.
-Current proposal allows users to incrementally move to the recommended approach for new implementations while immediately making use of StableHLO without generating a mix of StableHLO and MHLO programs.
+Current proposal allows users to incrementally move to unbounded dynamism for new implementations while immediately making use of StableHLO without generating a mix of StableHLO and MHLO programs.

-It is true that having the bounded type and `set_dimension_size` op introduces some complexity but given that the bounds are optional, users that don't care about bounded dynamism don't encounter complexity.
-All the code complexity is limited to the StableHLO shape functions.
-These also affects the op specifications but these should be intuitive to users based on the op semantics and making use of StableHLO shape functions should hide that as well.